← Back to issue archive

 Asakusa, Tokyo

-Arrive before 7am.
-The Kaminarimon lantern is yours for twenty minutes.
+The Kaminarimon lantern is yours for twenty minutes before the tour buses.

 Kyoto